-Problem Statement 5: Community and student involvement is low.
-This is an ongoing concern that will be measured in the 2024 school year.
+Problem Statement 5: Community and student involvement has grown in the 2024 school year yet is still an area of opportunity for growth.
+This is an ongoing concern that will be measured in the 2025 school year.

-Root Cause 5: Events were developed and executed early in the 2023.
-Intentionality of including parents in a timely manner was a concern.
+Root Cause 5: Events were developed and executed early in the 2024, but the process of engaging and including parents in a timely manner was not fully integrated.